Freedom of religion in Benin: Legal and policy framework

-Resrictions on religious freedom
+Restrictions on religious freedom

 Government policy and practice contributed to the generally free practice of religion.
 There were no reports of religious prisoners or detainees in the country.
 There were no reports of forced religious conversion.

 Societal abuses and discrimination

 There were no reports of societal abuses or discrimination based on religious belief or practice.
 Due to the diversity of religious affiliations within families and communities, religious tolerance was widespread at all levels of society and in all regions.
 Interfaith dialogue occurred regularly, and citizens respected different religious traditions and practices, including syncretistic beliefs.
 Many Vodun followers were also Christian or Muslim and tolerant of other religious groups.

+2020s

+In 2023, Benin was scored 4 out of 4 for religious freedom.